 If the timer stop bit is enabled, the timer counter will continue decrementing until the next rising edge of the shift clock is detected, at which point it will finish.
 A timer enable condition can be detected in the same cycle as a timer disable condition (if timer stop bit is disabled), or on the first rising edge of the shift clock after the disable condition (if stop bit is enabled).
-Receive shift registers will stop bit enabled will store the contents of the shift edge while the timer is in the stop state condition.
+Receive shift registers will stop bit enabled will store the contents of the shift register into the shift buffer and verify the state of the input data on the configured shift edge while the timer is in the stop state condition.
 If there is no configured edge between the timer disable and the next rising edge of the shift clock then the final store and verify do not occur.

-37.4.3 Pin operation
+38.4.3 Pin operation